thufschmitt/tix-papers/synthesis.md

 4. bidirectional typing techniques [@HP98]
 5. dynamic records

 The important distinctive aspect that characterizes our study is that this integration is studied not for some *ad hoc* toy/idealized academic language, but for an existing programming language with an important community of programmers, with thousands of lines of existing code, and, last but surely not least, which was designed not having types in mind, far from that.
-The choice of the language dictated the adoption of the five characteristics above: gradual typing was the solution we chose to inject the flexibility needed to accept already existing code that would not fit standard static typing discipline; occurrence typing was needed to account for common usage patterns in which programmers use distinct piece of codes according to dynamic type-checks of some expressions; set-theoretic types were chosen because they provide both intersection types (we need them to precisely type overloaded functions which, typically, appear when occurrence typing is performed on a parameter of a function) and union types (we need them to give maximum flexibility to occurrence typing, which can typed by calculating the least upper bound of the different alternatives);
+The choice of the language dictated the adoption of the five characteristics above:
-bidirectional typing was adopted to allow the programmer to specify overloaded types for functions via a simple explicit annotation, without resorting to the heavy annotation that characterise functions in CDuce; dynamic records were forced on us by the insanely great flexibility that Nix designers have decided to give to their language.
+*gradual typing* was the solution we chose to inject the flexibility needed to accept already existing code that would not fit standard static typing disciplines; *occurrence typing* was needed to account for common usage patterns in which programmers use distinct piece of codes according to dynamic type-checks of some expressions; *set-theoretic types* were chosen because they provide both intersection types (we need them to precisely type overloaded functions which, typically, appear when occurrence typing is performed on a parameter of a function) and union types (we need them to give maximum flexibility to occurrence typing, which can typed by calculating the least upper bound of the different alternatives); *bidirectional typing* was adopted to allow the programmer to specify overloaded types for functions via a simple explicit annotation, without resorting to the heavy annotation that characterise functions in CDuce; *dynamic records* were forced on us by the insanely great flexibility that Nix designers have decided to give to their language.

 Choosing an existing language also forced us to privilege practical aspects over theoretical ones − with the drawbacks and the advantages that this choice implies.
-The main drawback is that we gave up having a system that is formally proved to be sound.
+The main drawback is that we had to give up having a system that is formally proved to be sound.
 For instance, we could have designed a type system in which record field selections are statically ensured always to succeed, but this would have meant to reject nearly all programs that use dynamic labels (which are many); likewise, gradual typing is used to shunt out the type system rather than to insert explicit casts that dynamically check the soundness of programs as @ST06 do: in that sense we completely adhere to the philosophy of Typed Racked that wants to annotate and document existing code but not to modify (or, worse, reject) any of it.
 The implementation of this type system is the most important practical contribution of this work.
 To this and to the design of how practically integrate types in Nix we dedicated an important part of the time spent on this internship.

-## Arguments supporting their validity {-}
+## Arguments supporting the validity of these contributions {-}

 The implementation is not yet advanced enough to be considered as a finished product, but it already is more than a simple proof of concept.
-It is capable of efficiently typing a lot of constructs with a reasonable amount of annotations (which was not obviously feasible, as the language is often really permissive, which raises a lot of problems when trying to type it).
+It is capable of efficiently typing a lot of constructs with a reasonable amount of annotations.
+This was not obviously feasible, as the language is often really permissive, which raises a lot of problems when trying to type it − see a session excerpt in \Cref{examples} in the appendix.

 The developments made on the theoretical side make the use of the type-system more expressive and easier to use thanks to the bidirectional typing, and proved its flexibility by showing that it can easily be adapted to a call-by-name semantics.
-The use of the gradual typing of @CL17 in a more complex type-system also serves as a proof of the accuracy of this approach.
+The use of the gradual typing of @CL17 in a more complex type-system also serves as a proof of the accuracy of their approach.

 ## Summary and future work {-}

-The type-system we designed covers most of the original requirements for the original practical problem, and was an opportunity for developing the framework of the set-theoretic type-systems.
+The type-system we designed covers most of the requirements for the original practical problem, and was an opportunity for developing the framework of the set-theoretic type-systems.